*Originally published Nov 2020, updated Aug 2021

 As psychologist Tomas Chamorro-Premuzic wrote in his 2013 book Confidence, the problem emerges because we tend to confuse competence with self-confidence, even though they are completely separate things.

-According to Premuzic, most people are not as good at their job, nor many other things, as they would like to believe: ‘People see themselves as better than average across virtually any domain of competence – for example, cooking, sense of humour, and leadership – even though, by definition, most people are average.’
+Most people, he wrote, are not as good at their job as they would like to believe: ‘People see themselves as better than average across virtually any domain of competence – for example, cooking, sense of humour, and leadership – even though, by definition, most people are average.’

 How can we solve this problem within businesses?

-The traditional interview format champions the ego and perhaps only tests a candidate’s ability to embellish their own skills and career, dazzling interviewers to a degree that overshadows the less gregarious characters.
-Does this mean we’re fated to hire those with more confidence than tried-and-tested aptitude?
-At ORESA we believe that both qualitative and quantitative data are required and that a deep holistic approach ensures results.
-This is imperative especially when, for us, leaders need to demonstrate humility and confidence in equal measure.
+The traditional interview format sometimes only tests a candidate’s ability to embellish their own skills and career, allowing them to overshadow stronger but less gregarious characters, but that doesn’t mean we’re fated to hire style over substance.
+At ORESA we believe that both qualitative and quantitative data are required and that a deep holistic approach ensures an accurate assessment of aptitude.
+This is imperative especially when, in our view, leaders need to demonstrate a balance of humility and self-belief.

 How can we address this in ourselves?

-Premuzic also makes the point that those with excess confidence are the last to take criticism: ‘the more successful and powerful you are, the more that people will suck up to you, even when they think poorly of you.’
+Remember also that, as the Greeks well knew, success can become the seed of hubris.
+As Chamorro-Premuzic wrote: ‘The more successful and powerful you are, the more that people will suck up to you, even when they think poorly of you.’
 We can all learn a lot by actively seeking constructive criticism, and by taking it on board.
-Few employees have the confidence to criticise their boss, but encouraging an open channel of good and bad feedback is one way to keep your self-awareness up to date.
+Few employees have the confidence to criticise their boss, but encouraging an open channel of good and bad feedback is one way for us all to stay self-aware.